 Aside from the number of drinks, it’s also important to make note of the events and our emotions before, during, and after drinking to give us a clear picture of our drinking habits and triggers.

-2. Physical Health Improvements
+2. Changes in Your Physical Health

 Our physical health is also a useful marker of our progress since quitting or cutting back on alcohol is undoubtedly beneficial to our health.
 While we often evaluate our physical health by how we feel, having actual measures helps us better identify and celebrate our achievements.